AlexSuvak94/filesyswatcher/README.md

 ## Getting Started

-1. Clone the repo
+1. Unpack the repo
 2. Run: composer install (in the project root folder)
 3. Run: php artisan fs:watch (to start the watcher)

 And that's it!
+It will now track changes in the storage/app/watched folder

 *** PLEASE NOTE: